BMW Airhead motorcycle shock(s) disassembly and repair

 Two person disassembly

 Put the shock upright in a vise and tighten it on the bottom (eye) mounting part.
 Grab the can, or shock cover, with both hands and pull down against the spring.
 It must be pulled down about 1,” Have your helper use a screwdriver to slide the rubber donuts down 1/2″ to expose the shaft.
 Now slip a 9 mm open end wrench onto the two flats that are on the shaft.
 With the wrench on the flats, the can no longer needs to be held.
 The wrench will hold the can down, and therefore, the compressed spring.
 Put a round (tommy) bar in the top (eye) mounting hole and unscrew the top.
 The aluminum top will usually need some heat to free it up.

 Testing the Boge hydraulic unit

-With the top removed, compress the can, remove the wrench and the carefully release pressure on the spring.
+With the top removed, compress the can, remove the wrench, and carefully release pressure on the spring.
 Remove the spring.
 Screw the top back onto the shaft a bit, as this gives you a place to grab.
 Slowly move the shaft up and down several times.
 If you feel any “free” places, then it is bad.
 The pressure required to go one way isn’t the same as the other way.
 It should go in easily and come out much harder.
 For this test, it must be vertical, which is the normal operating position.

 To remove the /2 hydraulic unit, I use a strap wrench.
 It won’t crush the unit.
 If it is to be replaced anyway, then a pipe wrench may be used.
 Heat may be needed, but only on the aluminum casting, not the steel hydraulic unit.

 Your first one may be a struggle, but all of the rest of them will be easy.
 The /6’s are much harder to remove, due to a change in the top piece.
 The spring must be compressed much more.
-It takes two persons for sure.
+It takes two persons.